jamesmontemagno/CurrentActivityPlugin/nuget/readme.txt

 CurrentActivity Readme

-This plugin provides base functionality for Plugins for Xamarin to gain access to the applications main activity.
+This plugin provides base functionality for Plugins for Xamarin to gain access to the application's main Activity.

 # Gettting Started